iotacommunity/iota-rdb/README.md

 ## Building

-We use stable channel of [Rust][rust].
+We are using the nightly channel of [Rust][rust].
 To install it, run the following command:

 ```sh
 $ curl https://sh.rustup.rs -sSf | sh